OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

 scope, *and* a local variable called ``color`` that only exists within the ``setColor()`` method.

-Even though these variables have the same name and type, they are are different.
+Even though these variables have the same name and type, they are different.
 Changing one will not change the other.
-Another common example of this can be Seen when testing.
+Another common example of this can be seen when testing.
 Let's look at a hypothetical test file for our ``Cat`` class.

 .. code-block:: java